 Leadership Development: WCC students learn leadership by leading.
 While books about leadership are useful, there is nothing like the experience of receiving a map and a compass while being told, “Here’s tonight’s camp site.
 Get us there.
 We’re following you.”
 In the wilderness, they learn not just leadership techniques, but right attitudes and behaviors with an emphasis on integrity and communication skills.
 Instructors help students identify their gifts, talents, strengths, and weaknesses as they guide them toward greater confidence and competence as leaders.

 Authentic Friendship: “First of all,” wrote St. Thomas Aquinas in De Regno, “among all worldly things there is nothing which seems worthy to be preferred to friendship.”
 Beginning with the intense community they develop in the wilderness, WCC students learn to minister to one another, receive from one another, encourage one another, pray with and for one another, and hold one other accountable.
 And those friendships, forged in the outdoors and carried onto campus and beyond, in part explain the strong and enduring sense of community that marks our college, our students, and our alumni.

-Skill Acquisition: Students grow in confidence, virtue, and ability in part by mastering technical skills and techniques for living in the wilderness.
-These include backpacking, climbing, mountaineering, food preparation, map and compass skills, route finding, campsite selection, and Leave No Trace principles, leadership, “followership,” and the stewardship of creation.
+Skill Acquisition: Students grow in confidence, virtue, and ability by mastering technical skills and techniques for living in the wilderness.
+These include backpacking, climbing, mountaineering, food preparation, map and compass skills, route finding, campsite selection, Leave No Trace principles, leadership, “followership,” and the stewardship of creation.
 The practical learning students do in the wilderness translates directly to greater learning skills in the classroom and beyond.